maslovai/backend/README.md

 3.MVP
 Admins are able to create a group and invite members.
-Tasks are rendered in a list
+Tasks are rendered in a list.
-Users can sign up(?)
+Users can sign up(?).
-Mobile first
+Mobile first.

 4.Stretch goals:
-  Users choosing avatars
+  Users choosing avatars.
-  Showing percentages of total work done by each user on the tasks page Keeping track of the tasks done in a user profile view Adding cordova wrapper
+  Showing percentages of total work done by each user on the tasks page.
+  Keeping track of the tasks done in a user profile view.
+  Adding cordova wrapper.